Dwight L. Moody: Legacy

-Ten years after Moody's death the Chicago Avenue Church was renamed the Moody Church in his honor, and the Chicago Bible Institute has likewise renamed the Moody Bible Institute.
+Ten years after Moody's death the Chicago Avenue Church was renamed the Moody Church in his honor, and the Chicago Bible Institute was likewise renamed the Moody Bible Institute.

-During World War II the Liberty ship SS Dwight L. Moody was built in Panama City, Florida, and named in his honor.
+Dwight D. Eisenhower, who was born in 1890, was named after him.
+During World War II, the Liberty ship SS Dwight L. Moody was built in Panama City, Florida, and named in his honor.